 The SDK can be downloaded to your Steam library, you can find it in the Tools list as “Warhammer: Vermintide SDK”.

 The SDK contains a ‘readme.txt’ containing guides and tips for using the kit.
 You can also stop by the sub forums <linked> to discuss modding for Vermintide, as well as <Link by modder>s guide to modding Vermintide.

 The ‘readme.txt’ contained in SDK also includes the latest steps for uploading Vermintide mods to the Steam Workshop.

 In addition to the above guidance, bear in mind that Warhammer: Vermintide 2 contains IP owned by Games Workshop, and as a result you should consider the following when creating mods for this title.

-- When uploading Warhammer: Vermintide 2 mods to the Steam Workshop, you’ll need to confirm you’ve read and agreed to the relevant sections about Mods in the game’s EULA, including but not limited to Schedule 1 “Modding Terms”.
+When uploading Warhammer: Vermintide 2 mods to the Steam Workshop, you’ll need to confirm you’ve read the section on Mods in the game’s EULA.